Skip to main content

 8. Are Beisa Oryx Social?

 Like many antelopes in Africa, Beisa Oryx are highly social and live in groups of up to 40 individuals.
-These groups, also known as herds, are usually led by a dominant male and include females and their young.
+These groups, also known as herds, are usually led by a dominant male and include females and their young ones.

 9. How Do Beisa Oryx Reproduce?